An Introduction to Quantum Computing, Without the Physics: Operations on qubits

-We now formally define the effect of a single-bit measurement. \begin{assumption} Information on the state of a quantum computing device can only be obtained through a {\em measurement}.
-Given a $q$-qubit quantum state $\ket{\psi} = \sum_{j=0}^{2^q-1} \alpha_j \ket{j}_q$, a {\em measurement gate} on qubit $k$ outputs $0$ with probability $\sum_{j : (jB_q)_k = 0} |\alpha_j|^2$, and $1$ with probability $\sum_{j : (jB_q)_k = 1} |\alpha_j|^2$.
+We now formally define the effect of a single-bit measurement gate. \begin{assumption} Information on the state of a quantum computing device can only be obtained through a {\em measurement}.
+Given a $q$-qubit quantum state $\ket{\psi} = \sum_{\vj \in \{0,1\}^q} \alpha_{\vj} \ket{\vj}_q$, a {\em measurement gate} on qubit $k$ outputs $0$ with probability $\sum_{\vj \in \{0,1\}^q: \vj_k = 0} |\alpha_{\vj}|^2$, and $1$ with probability $\sum_{\vj \in \{0,1\}^q: \vj_k = 1} |\alpha_{\vj}|^2$.
 Let $x \in \{0,1\}$ be the measured value.
-After the measurement, the quantum state becomes: The original quantum state is no longer recoverable. \end{assumption} \begin{remark} The state of the quantum system after a measurement collapses to a linear combination of only those basis states that are consistent with the outcome of the measurement. \end{remark}
+After the measurement, the quantum state becomes: The original quantum state is no longer recoverable. \end{assumption} \begin{remark} The state of the quantum system after a measurement collapses to a linear combination of only those basis states that are consistent with the outcome of the measurement, i.e., basis states $\ket{\vj}$ with $\vj_k = x$.
+The coefficients $\alpha_{\vj}$ for such basis states are normalized to yield a unit vector. \end{remark}

-The measurement rule for single-qubit implies a very simple and natural expression for the probability of observing a given binary string when measuring all the qubits. \begin{proposition} Given a $q$-qubit quantum state $\ket{\psi} = \sum_{j=0}^{2^q-1} \alpha_j \ket{j}_q$, measuring the $q$ qubits in any order yields $jB_q$ with probability $|\alpha_j|^2$, for $j=0,\dots,2^q-1$. \end{proposition} \optbox{ \begin{proof} We need to show that the probability of observing $jB_q$ after $q$ single-qubit measurements is equal to $|\alpha_j|^2$.
+The rule for single-qubit measurements leads to a very simple and natural expression for the probability of observing a given binary string when measuring all the qubits. \begin{proposition} Given a $q$-qubit quantum state $\ket{\psi} = \sum_{\vj \in \{0,1\}^q} \alpha_{\vj} \ket{\vj}_q$, applying a measurement gate to the $q$ qubits in any order yields $\vj$ with probability $|\alpha_{\vj}|^2$, for $\vj \in \{0,1\}^q$. \end{proposition} \optbox{ \begin{proof} We need to show that the probability of observing $\vj$ after $q$ single-qubit measurements is equal to $|\alpha_{\vj}|^2$.
 We can do this by induction on $q$.
 The case $q=1$ is trivial.
 We now show how to go from $q-1$ to $q$.
-In terms of notation, we will write $\Pr(i \meas x)$ to denote the probability that the measurement of qubit $i$ yields $x \in \{0,1\}$.
-If it is important to indicate the quantum state on which the measurement is performed, we denote it as $\Pr_{\ket{\psi}}(i \meas x)$.
+In terms of notation, we will write $\Pr(\text{Q}k \meas x)$ to denote the probability that the measurement of qubit $k$ yields $x \in \{0,1\}$.
+If it is important to indicate the quantum state on which the measurement is performed, we denote it as $\Pr_{\ket{\psi}}(\text{Q}k \meas x)$.

-Suppose the qubits are measured in an abitrary order $\pi(1),\dots,\pi(q)$.
-After measuring the first qubit, the quantum state becomes:
+Suppose the qubits are measured in an abitrary order and the qubit in position $h$ is the first to be measured.
+(The order of the remaining measurements does not matter for the proof, because after the first measurement we will rely on the inductive hypothesis).
+The probability of obtaining the outcome $\vj$ is:

+where $\ket{\phi}$ is the state obtained from $\ket{\psi}$ after measuring the qubit in position $h$ and observing $\vj_h$.
+Therefore, we have: